Palace: Rwanda

-Rwanda is host to 3 palaces, though one of them is currently repurposed.
-In Nyanza, the former royal capital of the Kingdom of Rwanda, are 2 existing palaces.
-The first, the traditional King's Palace is constructed in the vernacular style and housed the traditional ruler of Rwanda, the Mwami.
-A second palace for the king exists in Nyanza, though it is constructed in the art deco style as opposed to the local construction style.
-A third palace, the Rwesero Palace was originally constructed for Mutara III, but he dies before it's completion and the building was converted into the Rwesero Art Museum.
+Rwanda is host to three palaces, although one of them is currently repurposed.
+In Nyanza, the former royal capital of the Kingdom of Rwanda, are two existing palaces.
+The first, the traditional King's Palace, is constructed in the vernacular style and housed the traditional ruler of Rwanda, the Mwami.
+A second palace for the king exists in Nyanza, although it is constructed in the Art Deco style as opposed to the local construction style.
+A third palace, the Rwesero Palace, was originally constructed for Mutara III, but he died before its completion, and the building was converted into the Rwesero Art Museum.

 Uganda

 The Kabakas Palace belonged to the Kingdom of Buganda and is a known landmark of the present capital Kampala.

 Asia

 Afghanistan

 Afghanistan's capital Kabul is well known for its sheer number of palaces.
 Many had been built in the 19th century but perhaps the most famous is the Darul Aman Palace.
 Many palaces were damaged by the civil war, including Darul Aman, but others have survived or have been rebuilt.